bolknote/Adventofcode-2021/README.md

-# Advent of Code 2021
+# Advent of Code 2021: 17/50

+I want to try to solve each problem in a different language.

 ## Languages